 “During the late 1970’s and early 1980’s, the Tapcon masonry anchor was initially introduced to tap threads into concrete,” stated Bob Carlisle, President and founder of Concrete Fastening Systems, Incorporated.
 “The combination of the screw’s capacity to have threads hard enough to cut into concrete and to also remove the dust created during the application created an innovative design that revolutionized the concrete fastening business.”

 “The original Tapcon masonry diameters of 3/16” and ¼” remain highly popular,” he explained.
 “Now added to these widely used fasteners are the large size diameter concrete screws (LDT) which have been developed in diameters of 3/8”, ½”, 5/8 “ and ¾”. “

 - Buildex, a division of ITW RedHead, manufactures the Tapcon brand masonry fastener in the United States.

 - The hole drilled into the masonry material is critical and must meet the tolerance specifications to meet minimum holding values.

-- Carbide tipped drill bits that meet ANSI standards must be used to drill the hole in the masonry, and they must be used with a hammer drill that is set in the hammer and rotation mode.
+- You must use carbide tipped drill bits that meet ANSI standards to drill the hole in the masonry.
+You must also use them with a hammer drill that you have set in the hammer and rotation mode.

 - The 3/16” tapcon requires the use of a 5/32” while the 1/4” requires the use of a 3/16”.